Search

 • Having identified the indirect time-related costs (including any unabsorbed off site / head office costs) these should be linked to the activities and project duration;

-• Don’t be tempted to add a % profit mark-up, as profit is not a “cost” incurred by the contractor as a direct consequence of a compensable delay.
-Any loss of profit is a “loss of opportunity” which is an entirely separate subject matter requiring different means of demonstration and calculation;
+• When determining “cost” don’t be tempted to add a % profit mark-up, as profit is not a “cost” incurred by the contractor as a direct consequence of a compensable delay.
+Ultimately, whether or not the contractor is entitled to “cost only” or “cost + reasonable profit” will be dependent upon the terms and conditions of the contract.

 • Where applicable, calculate the adjustments and/or abatements for any indirect time-related costs that have already been recovered elsewhere (e.g. under dayworks, variations or other claims).
 This will avoid any potential criticism of “double-dipping”;